-Use category Proportionality analysis section F.3.2 and F.4.3, compliance costs representing full shift to new machinery are assumed to be an overestimate of the compliance costs of this scenario.
+Use category se category Proportionality analysis Medical images, foodcontact material/bakeware, optical industry, laboratories and functional fluids These users are included within the full ban of RMO2.
+However, the availability of alternatives to these users is uncertain.
+Potentially wider socio-economic effects might occur to these users.
+If these wider socio-economic effect actually occur, the proportionality to these users can be questioned according to the Dossier Submitter, even if the risk reduction potential is substantial.
+However, uncertainties on what would actually happen to these sectors are large and as such it is not possible to draw clear conclusions on the proportionality for these users.
+Wire coaters and formulators Due to uncertainties in the interpretation of the conditions set to this sector it is not known what measures will actually be taken by the sector.
+However, as explained in section F.3.2 and F.4.3, compliance costs representing full shift to new machinery are assumed to be an overestimate of the compliance costs of this scenario.
 Compliance costs to wire coaters might be lower as part of the costs for new machinery that are now accounted for as compliance costs could in fact be regular business investments in case of an implementation timing of 5 years and as the conditions could potentially be met by implementing additional exposure reduction measures to older machines instead of shifting to new machinery.
 The Dossier Submitter anyhow expects that wire coaters are able to comply with the conditions (although there is some uncertainty here).
-Risk reduction of this sector is expected to be substantial as substantial exposure reduction measures are expected to be taken to comply with the conditions.
-However, some risks might still remain for the workers in this sector.
-The cost effectiveness figures for this use categories are expected to reduce towards levels that are deemed proportional, although no firm conclusion could be drawn for this sector.
+Risk reduction of this sector is expected to be substantial as substantial exposure reduction measures are expected to reduce towards levels that are deemed proportional, although no firm conclusion could be drawn for this sector.
 The Dossier Submitter however, expects compliance costs to be proportional to the risk reduction and assumes that wider socio-economic effects to this sector are avoided.
 It should anyhow be stated that the situation for wire coaters is a rather delicate and a chance of termination of this sector might still exist in this scenario.
-As wider socio- economic effects are expected to be large if the sector terminates (e.g. due to potential supply chain effects), this should be avoided according to the Dossier Submitter.
+As wider socio-economic effects are expected to be large if the sector terminates (e.g. due to potential supply chain effects), this should be avoided according to the Dossier Submitter.
 If reliable additional information on this sector is received in the public consultation, the conclusions to this sector might be reconsidered.
 Non-wire coatings, cleaners, agricultural chemical formulation , construction industries These users are all expected to comply with the RMO by shifting to alternatives.
 Compliance costs are expected to be limited and are deemed to be proportional compared to the number of workers for which risk reduction is obtained.
 Although the benefits might be fully or partially offset by the use of hazardous alternatives, the measure is deemed proportional for these users.